BU-AdS/2D-LongRange-Ising/README.md

 lattice AdS action against the analytic boundary-boundary propagator.
 One loop corrections can also be computed.

-## Local and non-local 2D Ising code
+## 2D phi**4 code

-For cross-checking purposes, we have also included a 2D Ising routine, with Wolff cluster updates.
-The spatial extent is set by the 'Level' parameter, as in the example.sh file.
-It is the number of nodes on the outer level.
-The number of timeslices is set manually.
+For cross-checking purposes, we have also included a 2D Ising routine with Metropolis, and Wolff and Swenden Wang cluster updates.
-We have hardcoded the model to be ferromagnetic.

 #### Local